pingcap/docs/develop/dev-guide-aws-quicksight-integration.md

 ![aws quicksight tidb checked](/media/develop//aws-quicksight-tidb-checked.png)

 Then you can see the tables in the database you specify.
-Here I just click **Select** for demonstration.
+In this section, just click **Select** for demonstration.
 You can edit/preview it, or use SQL to retrieve a result set.
-For example, we would choose Commercial Open Source Software (COSS) [publicly announced global VC Funding Investments dataset](https://docs.google.com/spreadsheets/d/1Bz0lxWzwW8q9AUSO5HgRrUyfR47em6YQW4h8PF_vRmE/edit#gid=666389338) that we store in `coss_invest` table within TiDB Cluster (We don't offer this data, just for a demonstrate).
+For example, you can choose Commercial Open Source Software (COSS) [publicly announced global VC Funding Investments dataset](https://docs.google.com/spreadsheets/d/1Bz0lxWzwW8q9AUSO5HgRrUyfR47em6YQW4h8PF_vRmE/edit#gid=666389338) that stored in `coss_invest` table within TiDB Cluster (PingCAP don't offer this data, just for a demonstrate).

 ![aws quicksight table](/media/develop/aws-quicksight-table.png)

-In this case, I select **Directly query your data** and click **Visualize**.
+In this case, select **Directly query your data** and click **Visualize**.

 ![aws quicksight dataset creation finish](/media/develop/aws-quicksight-dataset-finish.png)